Vagn Holmboe: Major works

-Commercial recordings of his symphonies by Owain Arwel Hughes are still available, as are recordings of his string quartets, chamber concertos, and some other works.
+Commercial recordings of his symphonies by Owain Arwel Hughes are still available, as are recordings of his Ten Preludes for Sinfonietta (1986–1991), string quartets, chamber concertos, and some other works.
 His choral or brass music, or his wind Notturno from 1940 may be performed more often than his works for full or chamber orchestra.

-Private tapes exist of performances of Holmboe's music; these were made by Nikolai Malko and by Fritz Mahler among others.
+Private tapes exist of performances of Holmboe's music; these were made by Fritz Mahler, Nikolai Malko, among others.